Nick Chubb Player Prop Bets for NFL Week 11 | Cleveland vs. Detroit 11/21/2021

 - Chubb will go up against a Lions squad that allows 135.7 rushing yards per game and is the NFL's 30th-ranked rush defense.

-- This year the Lions have conceded 10 rushing TDs.
-They are ranked 21st in the NFL in that category.
+- This season the Lions are ranked 21st in the league in rushing touchdowns allowed (10).

 Recent Performances